configcat/docs/website/docs/sdk-reference/java.md

 > As the ConfigCatClient SDK maintains the whole lifetime of the internal http client, it's being closed simultaneously with the ConfigCatClient, refrain from closing the http client manually.

 ## Force refresh
-Any time you want to refresh the cached configuration with the latest one, you can call the `forceRefresh()` method of the library, which will initiate a new fetch and will update the local cache.
+Any time you want to refresh the cached configuration with the latest one, you can call the `forceRefresh()` method of the library, which initiates a new download and updates the local cache.

 ## Logging
 As the SDK uses the facade of [slf4j](https://www.slf4j.org) for logging, so you can use any of the slf4j implementation packages.